 Miss R Ross

-The Careers team is made up of PSHCE / Citizenship teachers, a Guidance, Aspirations and Wellbeing Coordinator, a member of the CSG team, an Independent Careers Adviser, (in school 2 days per week), the careers lead and a representative from Go Higher West Yorkshire and National Collaborative Outreach Programme (NCOP).
+The Careers team is made up of PSHCE / Citizenship teachers, a Guidance, Aspirations and Wellbeing Coordinator, a member of the CSG team, an Independent Careers Adviser, (in school 2 days per week), the careers lead and a Higher Education Progression Officer (HEPO) which is a representative from Uni Connect.

 Our SEND students receive careers advice from Year 8/9.
 The student meets with the Independent Careers Adviser and a careers action plan is made to support their continuing journey on to college employment, education or training.

 Students can also access the Careers Library near the Guidance, Aspirations & Wellbeing Coordinators office in the Maths Discovery Centre to research different career opportunities, colleges and universities.